Annette Bening: 2016–present: Later career

 In 2019, Bening returned to the Broadway stage after a 32-year absence.
 She starred in the revival of Arthur Miller's All My Sons alongside Tracy Letts at the Roundabout Theatre Company's American Airlines Theatre.
 The play opened on April 4, 2019, and closed on June 23, 2019.
-She was nominated for the Tony Award for Best Actress in a Play.
+She was nominated for the Tony Award for Best Actress in a Play for her performance.
+The following year, she portrayed Senator Dianne Feinstein in the political drama film The Report (2019) for which she earned her first nomination for the Golden Globe Award for Best Supporting Actress – Motion Picture.